Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Results and Discussion

-By simply comparing Figures \ref{fig_defl_apprcomp_2005ED224} to \ref{fig_defl_apprcomp_3200Phaethon}, with their respective subfigures ``a'' and ``b,'' it is evident that significant divergences in the simplified models occur when the deflection occurs earlier, or during, the asteroid's approach to a planet.
-Take, for example, the asteroid 2008 UB7, Figure \ref{fig_defl_comp_2008UB7}, the agreement between the simplified models and the numerical one is reasonable until around $t_i=-18$ years, when there is an approach to Venus at just over 10 SOIs (Spheres of Influence)\footnote{At times, SOI will be used as a unit of distance, indicating that the distance is measured in multiples of the radius of the sphere of influence of the respective planet.
-The definition of SOI used here is the one of Laplace \cite{vallado2001fundamentals}.}.
-Approaches of 2008 UB7 with Earth and Venus for $t_i$ before -25 years contribute to make the scenario even more discrepant and complex.
+{Returning to the discussion on shallow encounters, a straightforward comparison of Figures \ref{fig_defl_apprcomp_2005ED224} and \ref{fig_defl_apprcomp_3200Phaethon} with their respective subfigures ``a'' and ``b'' clearly reveals significant divergences in the simplified models when deflection takes place earlier or during the shallow encounter between the asteroid and a planet.} Take, for example, the asteroid 2008 UB7, Figure \ref{fig_defl_comp_2008UB7}, the agreement between the simplified models and the numerical one is reasonable until around $t_i \approx -18$ years, when there is an approach to Venus at just over 10 SOIs~\footnote{Specifically, the encounter is at a distance of 10.4 SOIs at $t=-17.6$ years.
+See Table \ref{tab:dist_enc}.}.
+Approaches between 2008 UB7 and Earth and Venus for $t_i$ before -25 years contribute to make the scenario even more discrepant and complex.
 These interactions lead to conditions of collision in impulsive deflection around $-30 \lessapprox t_i \lessapprox -25$ and $t_i \lessapprox -45$ years, whereas the analytical model predicts a deflection by a few terrestrial radii.

-In the case of low-thrust deflection, impact with Earth occurs for $t_i \lessapprox -42$ years if the spacecraft maintains thrust tangential to the asteroid's velocity throughout the period.
-Note that this can tremendously impact low-thrust deflection in operational terms.
-For example, consider a gravity tractor or an ion beam deflection.
-The deflecting spacecraft may have to switch between various hovering flight stations to fulfill its mission, instead of continuously maintaining the station in the tangential direction.
-In the case of a deflection technique with less control, such as techniques involving modification of the asteroid's thermal-optical properties, it indicates the need for a high degree of reliability in all properties of the body and all involved dynamics.
+In the case of low-thrust deflection, impact with Earth occurs for $t_i \lesssim -42$ years if the spacecraft maintains thrust tangential to the asteroid's velocity throughout the period.
+This has significant operational implications for low-thrust deflection methods.
+For instance, in the case of a gravity tractor or an ion beam deflection, the deflecting spacecraft may need to switch between various hovering flight stations to fulfill its mission, instead of continuously maintaining the station in the tangential direction.
+For deflection techniques {with no active control}, such as those involving modification of the asteroid's thermal-optical properties, this highlights the need for a high degree of confidence in all properties of the body and all involved dynamics and emphasizes the necessity to account for these perturbations in highly complex numerical simulations.